-Internal Investigations: He also has experience coordinating and conducting investigations related to governmental inquiries and regulatory compliance, including matters before the Federal Trade Commission, the National Highway and Traffic Safety Administration and the Consumer Product Safety Commission.
+Paul Olszowka has experience in jury trials and arbitrations involving antitrust, patent, and contract disputes.
+He has represented clients in civil enforcement actions and investigations brought by federal and state agencies, including matters before the U.S. Department of Justice, Federal Trade Commission, the National Highway and Traffic Safety Administration, and the Consumer Product Safety Commission.

 Paul serves as co-chair of the firm’s Antitrust and Competition group and works with clients in the healthcare agricultural equipment, automotive, nuclear fuel and pharmaceutical sectors.
 He also is the administrator for the Litigation Department in the Chicago office.

 Paul is dedicated to serving clients and colleagues alike.
 His attention to client service stems from his prior education and career in hotel administration.

 In addition to helping clients resolve disputes, Paul regularly counsels clients on competition and commercial issues, and marketing, pricing and distribution practices.
 Paul’s litigation practice frequently involves issues in modern discovery, including the search, collection and analysis of electronic documents and use of forensic discovery tools.